 Many clients contact our firm seeking expert advice on the value of their case.
 A common question is “what is my broken leg worth in Georgia?”
 First, understand that most of my clients are conservative Georgians.
 Some of them are embarrassed to even be asking a question like that.
 They work for a living and are not looking for handouts.
 They, like me, believe in a pay as you go society where each of us pulls our own weight and no one rides for free.

 You need to understand that for over 200 years, our justice system has handled car accident injuries and wrongful death in a deliberate and well-thought-out manner.
 Jury verdict awards come from the common wisdom of our neighbors, not from the persuasive techniques of lawyers.
 Are well trained lawyers great at presenting their cases?
 Certainly, but understand that the facts of the case are the most important factor.
 Our justice system is premised on the concept that if you act carelessly and hurt or kill another human being, the system will compensate the victim to put the scales back in balance.
-Hiring a Atlanta car crash injury attorney is not about looking for a lottery ticket, it’s about balancing the wrong that was done to you.
+Hiring a Atlanta car accident attorney is not about looking for a lottery ticket, it’s about balancing the wrong that was done to you.
 With that in mind, we will discuss how broken legs differ, and by analogy how all injuries differ.

 Each injury coming from a car accident in Georgia is unique and the impact on each client is unique.
 One broken leg sustained in a car crash in Atlanta, Georgia is not the same as the broken leg that my client sustained slipping at a hotel in Decatur, Georgia.